SockguardSockguard

 Security Model

-Sockguard's defense-in-depth model — transport admission, client admission, method/path filtering, request-body inspection, ownership isolation, visibility-controlled reads, and audit logging.
+Sockguard's defense-in-depth model — transport admission, client admission, method/path filtering, request-body inspection, ownership isolation, visibility-controlled reads, and structured access plus audit logging.

 Why Socket Proxying Matters